AlexLietard/otpsy/README.md

 * Add all methods to the visualisation, with the possibility to add user-input value.

 About outliers method :

+* Include the ability to set either a lower or upper threshold on the cut-off method
+* Find a "pythonic" way to make the threshold ">" or ">=" depending of an argument, not just ">".

 About the structure :